danluke2/software_defined_customization/README.md

     customizations folder will load after checking if Layer 4.5 is running

-### Steps to run sample client/server customization:
+### Steps to run a sample client only customization:

 1) In the test\_modules folder, make and install sample python kernel modules:

     * Modify Makefile in this folder to adjust path variables

-        * KBUILD_EXTRA_SYMBOLS must point to layer 4.5 generated Module.symvers file
+        * GIT_LOCATION must be updated to reflect your folder path

-        * MODULE_DIR points to directory holding modules to be built

         * BUILD\_MODULE is command line arg to direct building a specific module

-    * run 'make BUILD\_MODULE=sample\_python\_client.o' and 'make BUILD\_MODULE=sample\_python\_server.o'
+    * run 'make BUILD\_MODULE=sample\_python\_client.o'

         * verify no errors during module build

-    * insert both module:
+    * insert client module:

         * sudo insmod sample\_python\_client.ko

-        * sudo insmod sample\_python\_server.ko

-        * if DEBUG enabled, verify modules loading messages present in trace log
+        * Verify client module loaded messages are present in trace log

             * /sys/kernel/tracing/trace

-    * to autoload on reboot, put the .ko file in /usr/lib/modules/$(uname -r)/layer4_5/customizations folder

-1) In new terminal window, launch tcpdump to verify changes are applied to messages:

-    * sudo tcpdump -i any -X

-    * alternatively, launch Wireshark
+            * TODO: example of loaded module messages

 1) Launch the python echo client and server in two separate terminals: